hopv/syng/README.md

 Fair termination preservation is an applicable but tricky property, modeled by **coinduction over induction**.
-For this reason, Simuliris is built on a **non-step-indexed** variant of Iris, which has given up any kinds of *higher-order ghost states*, including *impredicative invariants*.
+For this reason, Simuliris is built on a **non-step-indexed** variant of Iris, which has given up any kind of *higher-order ghost state*, including *impredicative invariants*.
-We can build a logic for fair termination preservation *with* higher-order ghost states, simply by fusing Simuliris with our logic Syho.
+We can build a logic for fair termination preservation *with* higher-order ghost state, simply by fusing Simuliris with our logic Syho.